SleepinWei/cg_labs/lab1/lab1.md

 * compile_project.sh
     the scripts to compile the testing project -- drawing the points.

+* include/point.hpp
+    encapsulate the point structure.

+* include/algorithm.hpp
+    encapsulate the algorithm class.
+You are supposed to fill your code in this file.

+* include/buffer_screen.hpp
+    encapsulate the buffer class and screen class.

 * main.cpp
-    encapsulate the auxiliary function, which is used to draw the point.

     provide the mainloop for rendering.

 After running compile_project.sh, you can find an executable named `circle` in `build` directory.